CLI¶

 Ship as-is.
 The @test decorator is a no-op at runtime.
 Tests never execute unless you run itest.
 Zero overhead.

 Strip tests.
-Remove @test functions before packaging:
+Remove @test functions and imports before packaging:

 Build system integration¶